 Friday 9:00 AM – 4:00 PM

-This particular office no longer processes Social Security cards or Social Security number verifications.
+This particular office no longer processes Social Security cards or verifies Social Security numbers.
 Therefore, if you live in San Diego and need these services, then you should visit on of the “card centers.”